KoreaLogicDay/KoreaLogicDay.github.io/2025/index.md

 ## Venue

-The Fourth Korea Logic Day will be held in person in Changwon, Korea.
-Details about the venue _will be announced_.
+The Fourth Korea Logic Day will be held in person at Grand Mercure Ambassador Changwon in Changwon, Korea.
+The meeting room is the room 'Tiffany' located at the basement 3.

 ## Access